webbertakken/home-automation/README.md

 These tools need to be installed on your machine:

+- [Bun](https://bun.sh/) - TypeScript runtime and package manager
+- [Docker desktop](https://www.docker.com/products/docker-desktop/) - For packaging the application

+#### Alternatives

+Instead of Bun, you may feel free to use Volta instead.

 - [Volta](https://volta.sh/) - Autonomously manages Node and Yarn versions
-- [Docker desktop](https://www.docker.com/products/docker-desktop/) - For packaging the application

 ### Clone